Look, if you had, one shot, or one opportunity.

 - Test.
 Run the tests to validate the concepts you are delivering to your target audience.

 - Experiment and optimize.
-Choose a metric based on your customer behavior and optimize your onboarding to get the better results
+Choose a metric based on your customer behavior and optimize your onboarding to get better results

 Conclusion